pachyderm/docs-content/staging/manage/uninstall.md

 ---
 # metadata #
-title: Uninstall Pachyderm
+title: Uninstall
-description: Learn how to uninstall Pachyderm.
+description: Learn how to uninstall our platform.
 date:
 # taxonomy #
 tags: